CaoJZ-01/Lab_01/README.md

 ### 2. UniversalSentenceEncoder
 We load a pre-trained Universal Sentence Encoder model on Kaggle in the program:
 ```
+import tensorflow_hub as hub
 module_url = "https://tfhub.dev/google/universal-sentence-encoder/4"
 model = hub.load(module_url)
 ```
 ### 3. Skipgram
 We load a pre-trained Skip-gram model on Kaggle in the program:
 ```
+import tensorflow_hub as hub
 module_url = "https://tfhub.dev/google/universal-sentence-encoder/4"
 model = hub.load(module_url)
 ```
 ### 4. NNLM
 We load a pre-trained NNLM model on Kaggle in the program:
 ```
+import tensorflow_hub as hub
 module_url = "https://tfhub.dev/google/universal-sentence-encoder/4"
 model = hub.load(module_url)
 ```